 Acquisitions have been an important part of our growth strategy over the last several years to expand and enhance our products, services and customer base and to enter new geographic areas.
 In the future, we may not be able to successfully identify attractive acquisition opportunities or make acquisitions on terms that are satisfactory to our company from a commercial perspective.
-In addition, competition for acquisitions.
+In addition, competition for acquisitions in the industries in which we operate during recent years has escalated, and may increase costs of acquisitions or cause us to refrain from making certain acquisitions.
 We may also be subject to increasing regulatory scrutiny from competition and antitrust authorities in connection with acquisitions.
 Achieving the expected returns and synergies from past and future acquisitions will depend in part upon our ability to integrate the products and services, technology, administrative functions and personnel of these businesses into our segments in an efficient and effective manner.
 We cannot assure you that we will be able to do so, or that our acquired businesses will perform at anticipated levels or that we will be able to obtain these synergies.
 Management resources may also be diverted from operating our existing businesses to certain acquisition integration challenges.
 If we are unable to successfully integrate acquired businesses, our anticipated revenues and profits may be lower.
 Our profit margins may also be lower, or diluted, following the acquisition of companies whose profit margins are less than those of our existing businesses.
 Acquisition spending may also reduce our earnings per share in certain periods.